 Regulatory framework and regulatory authority

-The Antimonopoly Committee of Ukraine (AMC) is the primary state authority entrusted with assessment of how transactions and practices may affect the local competition environment.
-In particular, it has powers to investigate and grant or refuse clearance for mergers, concerted practices, as well as investigate and penalise for violations of the merger control regime, abuse of dominant position, and so on.
-As far as mergers and concerted practices are concerned, the Cabinet of Ministers of Ukraine may overrule a prohibitive decision of the AMC.
+The Antimonopoly Committee of Ukraine (AMC) is the primary state authority entrusted with assessing how transactions and practices may affect the local competition environment.
+In particular, it has powers to investigate and grant or refuse clearance for mergers and concerted practices, and to investigate and penalise violations of the merger control regime, abuse of dominant position, and so on.
+As far as mergers and concerted practices are concerned, the Cabinet of Ministers may overrule a prohibitive decision of the AMC.

 While concentration types provided for in the Competition Law are similar to developed merger control regimes, Ukrainian competition law has its own unique peculiarities.

 This type of transaction is notifiable only when two or more undertakings cease to exist as separate legal entities and a new entity emerges (a merger), or one or more undertakings are merged into another undertaking that survives (a consolidation).